 So, how do we/can we fund this project going forward?
 Options considered include endowments or bequests but these are rare and may not happen for some time; government grants but they too have long lead times and usually provide only a one-time grant; and, seeking private funds which would require annual fundraising to keep the gardens maintained.

 What does this mean for individual property owners?
-Using every dwelling in Area A—we’ve got about 2,500 residents that would be taxed—that $60,000 amounts to about $24 a year on your parcel tax.
+Using every property in Area A—we’ve got about 2,508 residents that would be taxed—that $70–80,000 amounts to about $35–$45 a year on your parcel tax.
 If not everyone in Area A wanted to contribute—because Area A is pretty big, an area-specific tax boundary could be used.
-Using postal codes for Madeira Park and Garden Bay would reduce the tax base to about 2,400 and the increase would be marginal.
+We are therefore using postal codes for Madeira Park and Garden Bay as our area boundary.

 This petition is non-binding but will help us gauge support within our community for this proposed tax increase.
 We believe that together we can ensure the survival and growth of our Pender Harbour Community Gardens.